-Dr. N'Tchasso has supported our work in Bissau from the very beginning.
-The former director of the National Hospital and personal physician of the president of the republic prepares noma children for their operations and treats patients who seek help in our noma center on a daily basis.
+From the beginning, Dr. N'Tchasso has supported our work in Bissau.
+The former director of the National Hospital and personal physician of the President of the Republic prepares Noma children for their operations and treats patients who seek help in our Noma Centre every day.

 Rosa da Costa not only cooks for our little patients in the children's house in Bissau, but also acts as a kind of substitute mother during their stay.